yujiali/cudamat_conv/README.md

 # cudamat_conv
-CUDAMat with support to convolution.
+CUDAMat with support of convolution.